BudatiGayathri30/clueso-inspired-saas/README.md

 This project is inspired by Clueso.io and is not affiliated with or endorsed by Clueso.

-# Clueso-Inspired AI Video & Documentation SaaS
+# SmartDoc-AI [AI Video & Documentation SaaS Platform]

 This project is a production-ready SaaS web application inspired by Clueso.io.
 It demonstrates how AI can be used to transform screen recordings into